Trump to skip second Republican debate for Detroit prime-time speech – KION546

 His prime-time remarks will serve as counterprogramming to the September 27 debate at the Ronald Reagan Presidential Library in Simi Valley.

-The revelation comes as the United Auto Workers’ strike has entered its fourth day.
+The news comes as the United Auto Workers’ strike has entered its fourth day.

 “The auto workers are being sold down the river by their leadership, and their leadership should endorse Trump,” the former president told NBC News in an interview last week.